Fly Fishing Iceland

 Two Seasons: The Lodge has a Spring and Fall Season.

-Spring Season: The Spring Season runs from mid April through mid-May.
-The Sea-Runs have stayed all winter feeding in the rivers, and are still in good shape.
-In the spring, only two rivers are fished—the Vatnamót and the Geirlandsá.
+Spring Season: The Spring Season is four weeks long, running from April 15 through May 15.
+The Sea-Runs have stayed feeding in the rivers all winter and are still in good shape.
+Only two rivers are fished in the spring—the Vatnamót and the Geirlandsa.

-Fall Season: The Fall Season runs from mid-August through October 20.
+Fall Season: The Fall Season runs from August 27 through October 21.
 The sea-runs begin running late July through the last day of the season.

 Guides: Knowledgeable English-speaking guides.
-Two anglers per guide.
+You'll fish two anglers per guide.

 Fly Fishing Only: The best flies are streamers and nymphs.
-The area will allow you to fish with both double-handed rods and swing flies as well as nymphing through some extremely pretty pools with a single-handed rod.
+The area will allow you to fish with double-handed rods, swing flies, and nymphing through beautiful pools with a single-handed rod.
 All fishing is catch-and-release only.

 Equipment: No equipment is provided.
-Bring a single or double-handed #6-8 weight rod.
+For a rental fee of $80 per day, you get the use of a rod, reel, line, waders, and boots.
 A comprehensive gear and tackle list is included in our confirmation packet.

 Fishing License: Your fishing license is included in the package.